 If you are in a pinch and all out of baking soda but still want to make this giant chocolate chip cookie skillet, you can use 3x the amount of baking powder.

 Try chopping up your favorite dark chocolate candy bar for a ‘chunkier’ healthy skillet cookie.
 Use your favorite milk, semi-sweet, peanut butter chips or mini chips!
-I always use mini chips in healthy chocolate chip muffins and healthy chocolate chip pumpkin bread.
+I always use mini chips in healthy chocolate chip muffins.

 Add in 1/4 cup of chopped pecans or walnuts when adding your chocolate chips.